I’ve been working with a team of very dedicated research students. Currently I am supervising

 - Zainab Bu Sinnah is analysing LBMs (jointly with Dave Graham, Plymouth University);

-- Norjan Jumaa is looking at multiphase flows with high density ratios (with Dave Graham, Plymouth University).
+- Norjan Jumaa is looking at multiphase flows with high density ratios (with Dave Graham, Plymouth University);

-Before them I supervised some excellent students:
+and before them I supervised some excellent researchers:

 - Ivars Krastins (PhD, University of Greenwich, 2019): AParallel Lattice Boltzmann Method for Convection in Dendritic Solidification (with Andrew Kao and Koulis Pericleous)

 - Seemaa Mohammed (PhD, Plymouth University, 2019): The lattice Boltzmann method for flows with slip and no-slip boundaries (in collaboration with Dave Graham);

 - Ebtesam Alousta (PhD, Plymouth University, 2019): Fatigue crack closure.
 (Director of Studies was Colin Christopher);

 - Andreas Hantsch (PhD, University of Freiberg, 2013): Lattice Boltzmann models for thermal multiphase flows; April 2011-December 2013.
 You can read more here;